List of Downton Abbey characters: May Bird

 May Bird (played by Christine Lohr) was the cook for Isobel and Matthew Crawley at Crawley House.
 Before 1912, she lived in Manchester with the Crawleys as their cook, but when they moved to Downton, she went with them.
 In the first series, she is asked to stand-in for Mrs Patmore as cook at the Abbey while she is away having an eye operation.
 When Mrs Patmore returns, they run the Garden Party for the hospital fund together.
-During the Great War, she secretly opened a soup kitchen at Crawley House with her own money and was helped by Mrs Patmore and Daisy to run it from the money given by the government for the hospital.
+During the Great War, she secretly opens a soup kitchen at Crawley House with her own money and is helped by Mrs Patmore and Daisy to run it from the money given by the government for the hospital.
 This all occurs when Matthew and his mother were away in France, in the trenches and field hospitals, respectively.
-O'Brien falsely believed that she was profiteering from the wartime rationing of food by selling the food supplies of the Abbey with the help of Mrs Patmore.
-When Carson and Mrs Hughes refuse to believe, she reports her version of events to Cora, who comes to investigate on spot and after finding out the truth, extends her helping hand.
+O'Brien falsely believes that she is profiteering from the wartime rationing of food by selling the food supplies of the Abbey with the help of Mrs Patmore.
+When Carson and Mrs Hughes refuse to believe this, she reports her version of events to Cora, who comes to investigate on the spot and, after finding out the truth, stays to help.
 In the third series, Isobel wants to hire Ethel to work alongside Mrs Bird.
 When Mrs Bird refuses to work with a former prostitute, she chooses to leave.